nashjc/optimx/README.md

 Note that some development versions of packages remain on R-forge.
 Use of these is at your own risk.

-## Categorization of solvers

-It is helpful to have a general overview of the solvers available in optimx.

-Possibly the most important consideration is whether the solvers require or assume that gradients are available, or whether we may describe the solver as a direct search.
-Note that numerical derivatives do allow gradient or Newton-like methods to be applied without explicit code for the gradient or Hessian.
-However, this is often inefficient, though timings can be useful to help choose appropriate solvers.

-The solvers that do not require gradients are named "Nelder-Mead", "newuoa", "bobyqa", "uobyqa", "nmkb", "hjkb", "hjn", "subplex", "anms", "pracmanm", and "nlnm".
-Several of these are variants on the Nelder-Mead polytope (or simplex) search.
-The Powell methods that use an "approximate and descend" approach are "newuoa", "bobyqa", and "uobyqa".
-However, it has recently been reported that these may have bugs.
-See T. M. Ragonneau and Z. Zhang, PDFO: a cross-platform package for Powell's derivative-free optimization solvers, arXiv:2302.13246, 2023

-Of methods that require gradients, those using ideas from Newton's method require storage of some approximation to the Hessian.
-Methods that can use an explicit Hessian are "nlm", "nlminb", "snewton", "snewtonm", and "snewtm".
-The last three require the Hessian and are mainly didactic or experimental.
-The other two can use an explicit Hessian but do not require it.
-Timings are recommended to decide on usage details.

-Clever ideas to approximate the Hessian without explicit calculation of it may still require storage for the matrix.
-When the problem dimension is large, there may be memory implications, though modern computers generally have plenty of fast memory.
-"BFGS", "nlm", "nlminb", "Rvmmin", "ucminf", "nvm", "mla", and "slsqp" use explicit storage of an approximate Hessian.

-Avoiding the explicit matrix for the approximate Hessian leads to methods that are called "limited memory" or "conjugate gradient" or "truncated Newton" methods.
-"CG", "L-BFGS-B", "lbfgsb3c", "Rcgmin", "Rtnmin", "spg", "lbfgs", "ncg", and "tnewt" fall in this category.

-A separate categorization describes which methods allow bounds constraints.
-"L-BFGS-B", "nlminb", "lbfgsb3c", "Rcgmin", "Rtnmin", "nvm", "Rvmmin", "bobyqa", "nmkb", "hjkb", "hjn", "snewtonm", "ncg", "slsqp", "tnewt", "nlnm", "snewtm", and "spg" provide for such constraints.
-Some, but not all, of these will allow upper and lower bounds on some parameters to be equal, thereby fixing a parameter or establishing a "mask".
-This can be very useful for situations where a parameter has a generally accepted value and we choose not to try to optimize over it.
-Later the constraint can be relaxed.
-In particular "ncg" and "nvm" have been set up to explicitly handle masks.

-Note that some solvers are updated versions of existing codes. "nvm" updates "Rvmmin" and "ncg" updates "Rcgmin", though there are some situations where the older codes appear to perform better.
-Moreover, users can get upset if tests do not reproduce earlier results, so the older solvers have been left available.

-## Adding solvers

-It is relatively easy to modify optimr.R and ctrldefault.R to add a new solver.
-See the vignette "Using and extending the optimx package" (file Extend-optimx.pdf).

 ### Updated 2024-10-01